jzay/cs1302-minesweeper-alpha/README.md

 ## Updates

- * (2014-01-29) Updated <code>Minesweeper.java</code> so that exceptions thrown
-   in the <code>main</code> method do not cause the usage message to be displayed.
- * (2014-01-29) The number of random mines to be placed on the grid is supposed to be 10% of the grid's area, rounded up to the next integer.
- * (2014-01-29) Added information about what to do when the number of rows and columns is out of bounds to the displaying errors section
- * (2014-01-23) Added JavaDoc requirement to Project Tasks
- * (2014-01-23) Added Suggestions Section
+Updates will be posted here.

-If you have already cloned the project to Nike, then you can update your copy of the project using the <code>$ git pull</code> command while inside of your project directory.
+If there has been an update and you have already cloned the project to Nike, then you can update your copy of the project using the <code>$ git pull</code>
+command while inside of your project directory.

 ## Project Description